 Faculty produced all final exams in an online format to be ready at the beginning of the final exam period.
 Faculty and proctors were trained and checklists and procedures were refined.
 IT conducted a “dry run” to make sure the technology infrastructure backbone and bandwidth could handle the load.
 Classrooms were set up to provide a quiet (earplugs provided) and secure testing environment.
 When each student signed in for an exam, the honor code was displayed and affirmation made.

-The first semester finals schedule resulted in a system that allowed students to take exams at the time and in the order they selected.
-Laura Wagner, a junior English Education major from Pennsylvania, echoed the overall sentiment of the student body when she shared, “I absolutely loved the new finals system!
+Last year’s exam schedule resulted in a system that allowed students to take finals at the time and in the order they selected.
+Laura Wagner, a senior English Education major from Pennsylvania, echoed the overall sentiment of the student body when she shared, “I absolutely loved the new finals system!
 It is so convenient, especially for those of us with jobs on campus.
 It was also great to be able to space the finals out in the order that I wanted to take them and when I felt prepared for them.
 Thank you for implementing this.
 I really hope it stays because it was truly a blessing and was wonderful.”

 Final exams are upon us once again at MBU.
-Though this time is stressful at best, we trust the open final exam system works for our students and promotes better study, preparation, and outcomes.
+Though this time is difficult, we trust the open final exam system works for our students and promotes better study, preparation, and outcomes.